Abdelhamid-Mousaid/apps/README.md

 # Math Application

-This Space runs a math application using Gradio.
+This Space runs a math application using Docker.
 It includes LaTeX template functionality.